 Some of the other courses I checked out included Kaplan and Career Web School.
 I wasn’t a huge fan of Career Web School but I was very close to signing up with Kaplan.
 I ended up going with Real Estate Express over Kaplan almost exclusively due to the better pass rate at Real Estate Express.

 The Dirty Little Secret About Online Real Estate License Training Programs

-Before I get into my actual review of Real Estate Express, I feel the need to blow the whistle on a dirty little secret with these online real estate training courses.
+Before I get into my actual review of Real Estate Express, I feel the need to blow the whistle on a dirty little secret with these online real estate schools.
 That dirty little secret is quality.
 Nearly all of the current online real estate license training programs are pretty low quality.
-But don’t take my word for it.
-Find ANY online real estate license school and then go look at their Yelp reviews.
-All of them are 1 or 2 stars.
-Maybe you’ll find a course with 3 stars somewhere, but I don’t think I encountered any above 2 stars during my research.
-Not cool.

 If the incorrect information wasn’t bad enough, the material is also delivered in a very unforgiving and tedious format.
 Let’s face it, learning about real estate laws, rules, taxes, finances, and regulations aren’t exactly exciting topics to study.
-Unfortunately, most online training programs for real estate consist of walls of text, followed by a quiz.
+Unfortunately, most online real estate courses consist of walls of text, followed by a quiz.
 Rinse and repeat for 135 hours.
 Ugh.

 If you’ve read this entire Real Estate Express review so far, none of this should come as a surprise and it’s about what you would expect.
 This really is a “no frills” type of course.
 There’s only one place to start and that’s “chapter 1” as you might guess.
 The rest of the course is blocked off until you finish the preceding sections.